 While Boy Scouts of America v.
 Dale dealt with a statute that directly implicated the right of association and used strict scrutiny review to invalidate it, Americans for Prosperity Foundation v.
 Bonta involved a related associational right: freedom from compelled disclosure.
 The Internal Revenue Service requires charities to file forms which list their major donors as part of the paperwork that allows them to maintain their tax exempt status.
 California required the charities to send a copy of this form to the California Attorney General as part of its fraud prevention activities.
-Two organizations filed suit to enjoin the operation of the statute following the accidental leaking of their documents and the subsequent harassment of the organization and some of their contributions could be disclosed.
+Two organizations filed suit to enjoin the operation of the statute following the accidental leaking of their documents and the subsequent harassment of the organization and some of their donors.
+They alleged their ability to raise funds would be compromised if donors knew their contributions could be disclosed.
 The Attorney General's office improved their procedures to maintain confidentiality following the disclosures.
 The District Court had enjoined the statute but the Ninth Circuit had reversed.
 The Supreme Court, voting 6-3 on the merits, reversed the Ninth Circuit.